sethkrasnianski/docs/Reference/1.0/product/get-products-search.md

-This call returns a range of products based on the various provided search criteria.
+This call returns a range of products based on the provided search criteria.
 Using limit and offset you can also paginate the results.

 #### Resource URL